How to become a Chinese Translator?

 The same term can mean different things in different languages.
 What works in one language might not work in another.
 We also relate words to context so that translations may be incorrect.

-Today, plenty of software and apps for Chinese language translation exist.
+Today, numerous software and apps for Chinese language translation are available.
 They continually improve but are far from satisfactory and leave much to be desired.

 A machine can’t give accurate results because of variations in word order, grammatical rules, and character combinations based on context.

-Culturally sensitive situations and the honorific system make it harder.
+Culturally sensitive situations and the honorific system complicate matters.
 For instance, each Mandarin Chinese syllable has its own meaning.

 There are many Chinese characters in one word.
 Based on the context and computer output, you can tell which isn’t helping.
-Even though machine translation is fast and inexpensive, quality differs significantly.
+Although machine translation is fast and inexpensive, quality varies significantly.

 Because of this, professional Chinese translators remain in high demand worldwide.
 Only human professionals can meet complex and mission-critical needs.